emooreatx/FloppyRider/README.md

 The current production version is capable of reading, writing and formatting Diskette 1,Diskette 2 (SD) and Diskette 2D (DD) types on a 51TD disk drive.

+The IBM 51TD was used in the IBM Displaywriter, System/36, System/38, and other machines.

 If you like it or want to make your unit drop me a message to inmbolmie [AT] gmail.com

 ![Diskette](./images/IBM_Diskette_1_with_envelope.gif)